Pilgrim Challenge 2026 is now open for booking!

 Dehydration

-During periods of warm weather, increased activity/endurance events > 1hour or long journeys (especially long haul flights or long journeys), there is an increased risk of dehydration for all competitors and you should ensure that you drink regularly (guided by your thirst) to prevent its occurrence.
-(Normal fluid intake is about 2 litres a day in adults)There will be water available at all check points, carry a water bottle or similar between checkpoints to keep yourself topped up.
+During periods of warm weather, increased activity/endurance events > 1 hour or after long journeys (especially long haul flights or long journeys), there is an increased risk of dehydration for all competitors and you should ensure that you drink regularly (guided by your thirst) to prevent its occurrence.
+(Normal fluid intake is about 2 litres a day in adults.)
+There will be water available at all check points, carry a water bottle or similar between checkpoints to keep yourself topped up.
 Dehydration results in lowered blood pressure, increased heart rate and raised body temperature which can all lead to a decrease in performance - and it can raise your risk of blood clots in your calf (Deep Vein Thrombosis) or lungs (Pulmonary Embolism) which can be fatal.

 Signs of dehydration are: